5 Fundamental Features Auditing Tools Should Have

-If you’re after SEO auditing tools to help you with your digital marketing and online visibility, we’ve put together a list of five essential attributes that every tool should have.
+If you’re looking for SEO auditing tools to help you with your digital marketing and online visibility, we’ve put together a list of five essential attributes that every tool should have.
 Choosing an effective tool will make the auditing and reporting process much easier.

 SEO auditing tools are programs designed to crawl and examine your site.
-They look for key areas that are known ranking signals that search engines use to determine where your site should rank in search engine results pages (SERPs).
+They look for key areas that are known ranking signals, which search engines use to determine where your site should rank in search engine results pages (SERPs).
 The purpose of an SEO audit is to identify any errors that could be hindering your site’s performance – as well as highlight what’s working well.